sib-swiss/NGS-introduction-training/docs/group_work.md

 * You might consider using `-x map-ont` or `-x splice`.
 Do you see differences in the alignment in e.g. IGV?
 * How are spliced alignments stored in the SAM file with the different settings of `-x`?
 * How deep is the gene sequenced?
+* Do you already see evidence for splice variants in the alignments?

 !!! hint "Downloading from SRA"
     ```sh